DanielBMarkham/Info-Ops/manuscript/chapter21.md

 If any of this is sounding familiar to you, it should!
 This is just a fun way of looking at the Master Backlog.
 Like estimating, User Story Maps are a wonderful game to look at the entire model at once.

-Jeff has an entire book on this, and a lot has been written about User Story Mapping.
+Jeff has an entire book on this, and much more a=has been written about User Story Mapping.
 If I started a new project, I'd do User Story Mapping every week for the first few weeks or so, but I'm like that.
 I would rather err on the side of annoying the team with games and make sure we have model alignment than be polite and have everybody with a different idea in their heads of what we're doing.

 ## ATDD

 ATDD stands for Acceptance Test-Driven Development.
 It's what we've been talking about, except explicitly for technology work.
-It says that work does not start until a failing test has been created that describes a successful conclusion to the work.
+It says that work does not start until a failing test or tests has been created that once those tests pass the work is considered complete.

 When we talked about the backlog being an ordered list of tests or goals, this is what we meant.
-Instead of directly specifying the work, we directly specify a behavioral test that must pass for the work to be successfully concluded.
+Instead of directly specifying the work, we directly specify a behavioral test that must pass in the target system for the work to be successfully concluded.
 So the analysis model, backlog and all of that?
 When we say that they're not a specification, we mean that you never, ever *do* a specification.
 You can get whatever you want without thinking in terms of a spec -- and thinking in terms of a spec always ends up designing a system far ahead of when it should be designed.
 It's a total time sink.

 We talked about the Analysis Model being a force multiplier.
 If there ever was the opposite of that, something that destroyed productivity far beyond what you think it would, it would be specification-driven development.
 You can totally destroy billions of dollars of effort and tens of thousands of lives with just a few well-placed (and good-sounding!
 Usually these are the types of things nobody would ever think to disagree with) sentences in a spec somewhere.